Clouds Forest: Geography

 The Clouds Forest is situated at the northern base of the imposing Alborz Mountains.
 In this region, a high elevation is situated near a lower one, resulting in a distinctive phenomenon where clouds become trapped between the precipitous peaks of the mountains.
 As they attempt to break free, the clouds descend near the trees, eventually, these clouds transform into raindrops.

 Ecological Features

 This forest is distinguished by its elevated position above sea level, its relatively cool summer temperatures, and the presence of natural springs within its boundaries.
 It also exhibits a diverse woodland cover and is home to several medicinal plants.

-In the highlands of this region, forest pastures, meadows and at lower altitudes, forests with various species of trees can be seen.
-Within the forests, many springs with diverse vegetation are prominent features of this natural and beautiful region.
-Among its trees, there are fruits such as wild pears or Pyrus pyraster, plums and raspberries.The forest also contains rare plants and trees such as elm, beech, oak, alder, sorbus, Taxus baccata and especially the juniper tree, which is unique to this region and grows close to the ground.
+In the highlands of this region, forest pastures and meadows are found, while at lower altitudes, forests with various species of trees can be seen.
+Within the forests, many springs with diverse vegetation are prominent features of this natural region.
+Among its fruit-bearing plants are wild pears or Pyrus pyraster, plums and raspberries.The forest also contains rare plants and trees such as elm, beech, oak, alder, sorbus, Taxus baccata — especially the juniper tree, which is unique to this region and grows close to the ground.